nrdave/dotfiles/README.md

 - enables incremental search
 - disables highlighting search matches
 - search ignores case by default unless an uppercase letter is entered

+### Qt Theming

+In my `.shrc`, I set `QT_QPA_PLATFORMTHEME` to `qt5ct`.
+This makes Qt apps use settings from the Qt5 settings menu.
+Then, in the Qt 5 settings app, I set the theme to `gtk2`.
+This makes Qt apps use GTK 2 colors using [QGTKStyle](https://wiki.archlinux.org/title/Uniform_look_for_Qt_and_GTK_applications#QGtkStyle).

+Dependencies:
+- Qt 5 Settings
+- A GTK theme that supports GTK 2 (for me, Arc-Dark)
+- On Arch linux, you need the [qt5-styleplugins](https://aur.archlinux.org/packages/qt5-styleplugins) package from the AUR.

 ### Sway